Tailor: Generating and Perturbing Text with Semantic Controls: Intrinsic Evaluation

-\paragraph{Results.} We evaluate \sysname by perturbing 1,000 randomly selected sentences from the OntoNotes 5.0 development set, created the same way as we create negative samples during training (details in \S\ref{ssec:appendix-prompt-format}).\footnote{Note that, because these perturbations are generated randomly, some result in sets of controls that are \textit{impossible} to follow.
-Thus, these results represent a lower bound on \sysname's controllability in downstream applications, for which perturbation strategies would be designed in a more principled, targeted manner, restricting the perturbations to result in more plausible sets of controls.
-See \sect{sec:appendix-intrinsic-eval} for more details.} \sysname generates fluent perturbations, with a loss ratio of 0.982 indicating no notable change in language modeling loss after the edit.
-Its generations also tend to be close to the original sentence (with an average F1 score of $64.3\%$), while following the designated controls: it follows controls on predicates 75\%-80\% of the time, and also generates reasonably correct arguments (with 70\% controllability on semantic roles, and \textasciitilde 65\% on keywords.)
+\paragraph{Data.} We use \textsc{StylePTB} \citep{Lyu2021StylePTBAC} to evaluate compositionality.
+For other metrics, we perturb 1,000 randomly selected sentences from the OntoNotes 5.0 validation dataset, created the same way as negative samples during training (\S\ref{ssec:appendix-prompt-format}), and evaluate on these perturbations.\footnote{Because these perturbations are generated randomly, some result in sets of controls that are \textit{impossible} to follow.
+Thus, these results represent a lower bound on \sysname's controllability in downstream applications, for which strategies would be designed in a more principled, targeted manner, restricting the perturbations to result in more plausible sets of controls.
+See \sect{sec:appendix-intrinsic-eval} for more details.}